The last island on the Outer Banks, Ocracoke Island in North Carolina is full of history, natural beauty, and untamed and raw appeal.

 OCRACOKE ISLAND IN NORTH CAROLINA

-Ocracoke is a small historic fishing village town on Ocracoke Island which is about 15-mile long.
+Ocracoke referred to as the ‘Pearl of Outer Banks‘ is a small historic fishing village town on Ocracoke Island which is about 15-miles long.
 It’s a part of the series of barrier islands of Outer Banks, North Carolina.
 The island is preserved and managed by the Cape Hatteras National Seashore.

 Enveloped by the Pamlico Sound (the lagoon along the North American East Coast) and the Atlantic Ocean, this remote unspoiled island creeps up on you quickly.
 We dare you to try not falling in love with Ocracoke 🙂